 The artwork for the Microsoft version was created by Ed Halley.
 If you extract the tileset with CCHack, you can use these graphics in Tile World.

-Animated CC. chip_architect created an animated version of this tileset for Tile World.
+Animated CC.
+The Architect's brother created an animated version of this tileset for Tile World.

 The artwork for the original Lynx version was created by Paul Vernon.

-On the Yahoo! group you can find the Lynx Tileset for Tile World, created by ultimasonic1.
+On the Yahoo! group you can find the Lynx Tileset for Tile World, assembled by ultimasonic1.
 Now you can experience what it was like to play Chip's Challenge when it was first released in 1989!